marcusk639/RecoveryConnect/llm-context.md

 I'll compile the contents of our conversation into a document format.
-This will include all of our discussion about the Recovery Connect app, including the requirements, design, and implementation details for both the frontend and backend components.
+This will include all of our discussion about the Homegroups app, including the requirements, design, and implementation details for both the frontend and backend components.

-# Recovery Connect App Development Document
+# Homegroups App Development Document

 ## Executive Summary

-Recovery Connect is a mobile application designed to streamline the management of 12-step homegroups while respecting the traditions of anonymity and group autonomy.
+Homegroups is a mobile application designed to streamline the management of 12-step homegroups while respecting the traditions of anonymity and group autonomy.
 The MVP focuses on core functionality that solves immediate pain points for homegroups with a privacy-first approach.
 The app will be available on iOS and Android platforms with a minimal $1/month fee for groups wishing to access premium features.

 ## Core Problem Statement